Lake Louise area hiking

 No shuttle required

 Crowds: More relaxed than the lakeshore.
 Popular with hikers and mountain bikers - yield to bikes.
 Grizzly corridor: make noise.
 Season: Accessible most of the year.
-Good early and late season option when higher trails are still snowy.
-Track-set XC ski route in winter.
+A useful early- and late-season option when higher trails are still snowy.
+May be track-set as an XC ski route in winter.
 Follows the historic CPR tramway route (1912–1930) between the village and Lake Louise lakeshore.
 Steady 3% grade; wide gravel path with minimal steep sections.
 Lower trailhead at the Bow River crossing on Lake Louise Drive; upper terminus near the Chateau parking lots.
 Subalpine forest (spruce, fir) with occasional views of the peaks; a halfway clearing offers a profile view of the Chateau and Victoria Glacier.
 Summer: popular with hikers and mountain bikers; winter: track-set XC ski route linking to Upper Tramline.
-Grizzly corridor; bear spray mandatory.
+Grizzly corridor; verify current Parks Canada wildlife guidance.
 Look for old railway ties and telegraph poles in the forest.

 Moderate